I have recently started the 2023 redesign for

 object property, and whenever the user types in their data into the

 form input, the object property updates accordingly.
-In a two-way data
+In a two-way

-framework.
+binding framework.

 Reactivity also follows when you have data binding.
 You have to have

 an effective way of propagating changes.
-This is especially important
+This is especially

-change.
+their values change.

 All benefits come with a cost.
 And for frontend frameworks, these